Radiotherapy masks can be heated using a water bath or a dry-heat convection oven.

 Are there any differences in the mask’s quality after heating?

 Neither the water bath or the oven affects the mask quality in any way, but the shrinkage levels may differ a little.
 Masks that are heated in a water bath tend to shrink slightly more as they harden.
 They cool faster because of the water evaporation, which causes the material to shrink more.

-Also, the moulding times may vary.
-When using an oven, the moulding time tends to be a bit longer.
+Also, the molding times may vary.
+When using an oven, the molding time tends to be a bit longer.
 For some radiotherapists, this is an advantage, for others a disadvantage.
 This depends entirely on the personal preference of the radiotherapist.